DIY Painting Maintenance Solutions

 After three hours the filler should be dry and you simply need to sand it down with a fine grade sanding sponge which will leave a perfectly flat surface with less than twenty seconds of sanding – unlike the old-fashioned Polyfilla.
 Then just cover the area with two coats of paint – one coat will seal the filler but leave a matt finish, so the second coat is important.
 The best way to paint wall repairs and marks is with a mini roller to get the same finish.
 Most walls today are painted with rollers, not brushes, so if you touch up paintwork with a brush it will leave marks.
 On the following page you will find more information on painting materials.

-• Often gaps will appear between skirting boards and walls and also around door frames and the wall.
+Often gaps will appear between skirting boards and walls and also around door frames and the wall.
 To fill these gaps, buy a tube of 'decorators caulk' and a caulking gun – the gun costs about £5.00 and the caulk about £2.00.
 The gun is used to squeeze the caulk out of the tube through a fine nozzle which you run along the gap.
 The caulk is then smoothed off using a wet finger (very technical!).
 After a day the caulk is ready to be painted over as if you don't, it will trap dirt and dust and start to discolour.

 Nowadays kitchens and bathrooms are usually painted with vinyl matt paint rather than the shiny vinyl silk paint.
 Particularly in kitchens and around the cooker, you may notice small round oil patches that look just like slightly darker paint.
 Like water stain, if you just emulsion over these marks, they will leech through the new paint and reappear.
 Using two thin coats of undercoat or a proprietary stain block before painting the areas with emulsion again will solve this problem.
 Find more information on vinyl paints and other types of paint.

 Ask for Free Quotes From Quality Painters

-As you will discover with many helpful articles we have published for you, there is considerably more involved in painting than knowing how to use a paintbrush or roller.
-Armed with this information we want you to feel more confident that when you ask a painter to give you a quote for painting your property, you will recognise from their answers that they clearly know what they are talking about.
-So have a quick look at the relevant articles and then use our simple form to request a quote from a recommended local painter or two to get the ball rolling.
+You will discover that there is considerably more involved in painting than knowing how to use a paintbrush or roller.
+We want you to feel more confident that when you ask a painter to give you a quote for painting your property, you will recognise from their answers that they clearly know what they are talking about.
+So, have a look at these articles and then use our simple form to request quotes from local painters to get the ball rolling.
 Request your Free Quotes here.